aoiflux/generator/README.md

 ## Usage

-fsagen requires either a manifest or playbook file to generate artifacts:
+fsagen can generate artifacts using a manifest, a playbook, or the bulk generator:

 ```pwsh
 fsagen [OPTIONS] <output-path>